FeliceDC/foRNAx/README.md

 - fusions/: Arriba fusion tables and circular/linear .pdf visualizations.

 - deconvolution/: Infiltration abundance matrices and comparative plots from ImmuCellAI and ImSig.

+## Author

+#Felice Di Casola
+Laboratory of Molecular Medicine and Genomics, Department of Medicine, Surgery and Dentistry "Scuola Medica Salernitana", University of Salerno, 84081, Baronissi, SA, Italy.